Did you know that app overload accounts for 32 days lost in employee productivity and hundreds of billions of dollars wasted annually?

 But there are always two sides to every coin.
 Increased team autonomy equals less control over how collaboration is done.
 Leadership is still indispensable to making the most of these technologies.

 Below, we will discuss common challenges in digital workplace transformation and how successful businesses stay ahead with integrated intranet platforms.
+Also check out 3 strategies for a greater digital workplace experience

 Digital Workplace Challenges: Lost Productivity and Siloed Information